Back to Developers

 Overview

-BuildStability uses Supabase Auth for authentication.
+BuildStability uses JWT-based authentication.
 All API requests require a valid JWT (JSON Web Token) in the Authorization header.

 Getting Your Access Token